mab2004/BERT-News-Topic-Classifier/README.md

 ## 🚀 How to Run the App (Google Colab)

-To run the Streamlit application and generate a public URL for live testing, execute the cells in the provided Jupyter Notebook (`[Your_Notebook_Name].ipynb`) sequentially.
+To run the Streamlit application and generate a public URL for live testing, execute the cells in the provided Jupyter Notebook sequentially.

 The final block, which uses the `pkill` and `time.sleep(30)` commands, is critical for successfully establishing the localtunnel connection after the model loads.